cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-pangu933.md

 Pangu9 is capable of jailbreaking every 64bit iOS device on firmware version 9.2 up to 9.3.3.

-Note that the Pangu jailbreak is not “persistent” (meaning it does not remain installed after a reboot).
+Note that the Pangu9 jailbreak is not “persistent” (meaning it does not remain installed after a reboot).
 You will need to re-run the exploit after every reboot.
 You will be instructed on how to do this.

-Due to how custom applications are installed to the device, in most cases you will need to reinstall the Pangu jailbreak application to your device every 7 days from your computer.
+Due to how custom applications are installed to the device, in most cases you will need to reinstall the Pangu9 jailbreak application to your device every 7 days from your computer.

-We will use the AltDeploy tool to install the Pangu jailbreak application to your iOS device for use in the next step.
+We will use the AltDeploy tool to install the Pangu9 jailbreak application to your iOS device for use in the next step.

 ## Downloads

-- The latest version of [Pangu](https://web.archive.org/web/20170214021020/http://dl.pangu.25pp.com/jb/NvwaStone_1.1.ipa) _(archive.og)_
+- The latest version of [Pangu9](https://web.archive.org/web/20170214021020/http://dl.pangu.25pp.com/jb/NvwaStone_1.1.ipa) _(archive.og)_
 - The latest version of [AltDeploy](https://github.com/pixelomer/AltDeploy/releases)

 ![]({{ "/assets/images/altdeploy.png" | absolute_url }})